erdtman/spotify-ios-metadata/README.md

 Requirements
 =======

-The Spotify iOS SDK requires iOS a deployment target of iOS 7 or higher.
+The Spotify iOS Metadata framework requires a deployment target of iOS 7 or higher.
 The following architectures are supported: `armv7`, `armv7s` and `arm64` for devices, and `i386` and `x86_64` for the iOS Simulator.
 The `i386` and `x86_64` slices *cannot* be used to build Mac applications.